NginxProxyManager/nginx-proxy-manager/README.md

 - [Buster-slim based image](https://trivy.dev/results/?image=baudneo/nginx-proxy-manager:latest)
 - [Bullseye-slim based image](https://trivy.dev/results/?image=baudneo/nginx-proxy-manager:bullseye)
 ---
+# NOTICE
+ModSec is EoL now/soon and also has known memory leaks which are HUGE, so I won't be building images with it.
+I am currently working on ZoneMinder ML object detection stuff, when I am done that I will add to a task to my list to create a new image with current NPM and add crowdsec openresty bouncer into it.

+I think the options for WAF are slim, coraza and open-appsec which I may or may not look into adding either of them into an NPM image.

+Coraza parses modsec security language, so the rules files like OWASP (who develop coraza as well) lists can be used with it.
+Furthermore, Coraza seems to need to be implemented in a Go language app.
+It is not as simple as download, point it at configs/rules and run it, someone needs to write a Go app using coraza libraries.
+That may have changed as I have not kept up with Coraza.

+open-appsec uses ML instead of signatures for threat detection which is neat but, I can't speak to its effectiveness.
+At the time when I realized ModSec had issues, open-appsec did not have a nginx connector, which I think they do now.
+They require you to have a cloud control panel of sorts, so IDK how feasible it is to integrate into NPM if you can't do a stand alone install.
+Again, things may have changed as I haven't kept up on open-appsec either.

+I stopped using NPM in favour of Cloudflare tunnels but, CF's new browser security check stuff is causing me grief so, I will need to move back to NPM.

 # Updated
 - Now running Debian Bullseye as base OS in the tagged image 'bullseye'.